IVF IN THE CZECH REPUBLIC

 - Ministry of Health of Ukraine determines the conditions and regulations under which the IVF with donor eggs and embryo transfer procedures are performed.
 With the conclusion that the woman has to be at full legal age, there has to be a written consent and that there is full donor anonymity and absolute medical secrecy.

 - Which persons are eligible to have assisted reproductive technologies based programs is determined by the Civil Code of Ukraine.

 Either a woman or a man of full legal age has the right to use assisted reproductive technologies based on medical advice and according to the conditions and in the order determined by the legislation.

 - Patients are free to choose whatever medical clinic working legally to carry out treatments they want to undergo with the usage of the assisted reproductive technologies.

 - Programs that use assisted reproductive technologies can only be done in accredited healthcare establishments.

-- Medical attestation, a written consent and an application approved by the Ministry of Health of Ukraine is needed to use assisted reproductive technologies.
+- Medical attestation, written consent and an application approved by the Ministry of Health of Ukraine are needed to use assisted reproductive technologies.

-- No parental rights are given to the donors.
+- No parental rights are given to the egg donors.

-Egg donation legislations in Russia are one of the most liberal in the European countries.
+IVF in Russia in terms of legislation is one of the most liberal in the European countries.